Skip to main content

 Like most other conflicts in relationships, compromise is always at the heart of resolving a personality difference.

-Just as your partner should give you the space and alone time you need, you also need to meet her halfway.
-This means that you can’t just decline accompanying her to any and every social event because you just don’t feel like going.
-Having you with her at these events is probably very important for her to feel like you’re a solid part of her life.
+Just as your partner should give you the space and alone time you need, you also need to meet him or her halfway.
+This means that you can’t just decline accompanying them to every social event because you just don’t feel like going.
+Having you there at these events is probably very important for them to feel like you’re a solid part of their life.

 3. Don’t try to be something that you’re not